Home Mortgages Mortgage guides Climate change, could it affect your property and mortgage?

 Landslide

 A landslide is the movement of rock, debris or soil down a slope.
-It can be caused by various things, including heavy rainfall or drought, which makes the land unstable.
+It’s caused by various things, including heavy rainfall or drought, which make the land unstable.

 You should also seek specialist advice from a structural surveyor or geologist, for example, especially if you plan on starting any major building or drainage work.